omarathon/tabula/README.markdown

       - `scala` - Scala source files
       - `java` - Java source files
       - `resources` - non-code files that will be available in the app classpath
-      - `assets` - JS/CSS files etc. to be asset-processed by gulp before being added to the WAR
+      - `assets` - JS/CSS files etc. to be asset-processed by webpack before being added to the WAR
       - `webapp` - other non-code files that make up the WAR.
       - `artwork` - source graphics not included in the app, but used to generate static images.
 Usually SVG/Inkscape.
     - `test`